Energylandia: History

 Energylandia opened on 14 July 2014.
-During its first year, it had three roller coasters: the Frutti Loop Coaster, Mars, and the Viking Roller Coaster.
-In 2015, three more roller coasters opened.
-These include the Energuś Roller Coaster (a Vekoma Junior Coaster), Roller Coaster Mayan (a Vekoma Suspended Looping Coaster), and Dragon Roller Coaster (a Vekoma Suspended Family Coaster).
+For its first year, there were three roller coasters: the Frutti Loop Coaster, Mars and the Viking Roller Coaster.
+In 2015, three more roller coasters opened, the Energuś Roller Coaster (a Vekoma Junior Coaster), Roller Coaster Mayan (a Vekoma Suspended Looping Coaster/SLC), and Dragon Roller Coaster (a Vekoma Suspended Family Coaster).
 In 2016, the park opened Formuła, a launched roller coaster manufactured by Vekoma.

-In October 2016, the park announced three new roller coasters to open for the 2017 season, these include Boomerang, Circus Coaster and Happy Loops.
-The park also announced plans for a new mega coaster that would open for the 2018 season.
+In October 2016, the park announced another three new coasters to open for the 2017 season: a boomerang-style family coaster, Circus Coaster and Happy Loops.
+The park also announced major plans for a new hypercoaster that would open for the 2018 season.
 In October 2017, the name of the new mega coaster was revealed to be Hyperion.
-In addition to Hyperion, the park opened an Intamin water coaster named Speed in 2018.
+In addition to Hyperion, the park opened an Intamin water-coaster called Speed for the 2018 season.

-On August 22, 2019, the park opened Zadra, a Rocky Mountain Construction roller coaster.
+On 22 August 2019, Energylandia debuted the ambitious hybrid roller coaster Zadra, a 62.8 metres (206 ft.) tall Rocky Mountain Construction (RMC) creation with a vertical first drop of 90°.

-In September 2019, it was announced that Aqualantis will open in April 2020 including a brand new steel roller coaster Abyssus.
-The coaster is a Vekoma Shockwave coaster.
+In September 2019, it was announced that a new land called Aqualantis would be opening in April 2020, which would feature a brand-new steel roller coaster called Abyssus.
+The coaster is a Vekoma Shockwave-model coaster.
 In addition, a second Vekoma Family Boomerang would open to complement the new attraction.
 The opening of Aqualantis was delayed to July 2021 due to the COVID-19 pandemic.
-A Vekoma Mine Train named Choco Chip Creek is set to open in 2022 and will be a part of the park's new Sweet Valley area.